1st Indian Navy sailboat with all-women crew safely reaches New Zealand

-The six-member crew of the Indian Naval Sailing Vessel Tarini is on an expedition of circumnavigating the globe.
+Presently, INSV Tarini has covered two of the five legs of the voyage, with the first port halt at Fremantle (Australia) in October.

-New Delhi: An Indian Navy sailboat, which is on an expedition of circumnavigating the globe with an all-women crew, reached New Zealand's Lyttelton port on Wednesday, the Navy said.
+New Delhi: The all-women Indian Navy crew, on an eight-month-long expedition to circumnavigate the globe, has reached New Zealand’s Lyttelton port on Wednesday, the Indian Navy said.

-The six-member crew of the Indian Naval Sailing Vessel (INSV) Tarini, led by Lieutenant Commander Vartika Joshi, started their maiden voyage on September 10 from Goa and are expected to complete it in about eight months.
+The six-crew of the Indian Naval Sailing Vessel (INSV) Tarini, led by Lieutenant Commander Vartika Joshi, started their maiden voyage on September 10 from Goa.

-Presently, Indian Navy Sailing Vessel (INSV) has covered two of the five legs of the voyage, with the first port halt at Fremantle (Australia) in October.
+Presently, INSV Tarini has covered two of the five legs of the voyage, with the first port halt at Fremantle (Australia) in October.

-Reacting to the tweet of the Indian Navy which posted the update of INSV Tarini reaching Lyttelton, Prime Minister Narendra Modi tweeted, "Delighted to know.
-The team of #INSVTarini continues their mission with unmatched determination."
+Reacting to the development, Prime Minister Narendra Modi tweeted: “Delighted to know.
+The team of #INSVTarini continues their mission with unmatched determination.”

-Delighted to know.
-The team of #INSVTarini continues their mission with unmatched determination. https://t.co/DrJisoN0eu— Narendra Modi (@narendramodi) November 29, 2017

 This is the first-ever Indian circumnavigation of the globe by an all-women crew.

-The vessel is skippered by Joshi, and the crew comprises Lieutenant Commanders Pratibha Jamwal, P Swathi, and Lieutenants S Vijaya Devi, B Aishwarya and Payal Gupta.
+Besides Lieutenant Com-mander Joshi, the crew comprises Lieutenant Co-mmanders Pratibha Jam-wal, P. Swathi, and Lie-utenants S. Vijaya Devi, B. Aishwarya and Payal Gupta.

 “The indigenously-built INSV Tarini is a 56-foot sailing vessel, which was inducted in the Indian Navy earlier this year, and showcases the ‘Make in India’ initiative on the international forum,” an official statement said.